Most people underestimate the power of branding. Yet if I ask you for the first brands that pop into mind when I say;

 Understanding your brand personality is the first step that is often missed when it comes to branding.
 Knowing ‘who’ you are as a brand is critical – after all, if you don’t know who you are, how are your customers supposed to know.
 Once you know who your brand is and what kind of personality your brand has, so many pieces of the puzzle will fall into place.
 The colours you choose, the language and tone of your brand, even the brand experience will all be built off your brand personality.

-To find out what you brand personality is go to www.brandpersonalities.com.au
+To find out what your brand personality is, go to www.brandpersonalities.com.au

 Mistake #3 – Focusing on what you do not how you do it

 Most people are quick to tell you what it is that they do and leave out the critical part – which is ‘how’ they do it.
 Knowing how you do things is strongly built off your brand personality.
 It is far more powerful than trying to build a business simply on what you do.
 After all, every dentist does the same thing.
 However, not every dentist does it the same way.
 When I was a child, my dentist used to get us to choose cool sunnies to wear and pick music to listen to before we even had to sit in the chair.
 The visit was enjoyable and has left me with good memories, not bad ones.
 To this day, I have no issue going to see my dentist.

 Mistake #4 – Not having a promise

 A lot of business owners never think about having a brand promise.
 What is the one thing that you can promise your client and know you can deliver on?
 In my branding studio, it is ‘to create designs you can be proud of’.
 That’s our promise and we keep this front of mind in everything that we do.
 We don’t promise to create the most prolific brochure, the most popular website or the most famous logo.
 Why?
 Because we know that it isn’t possible.
 We can, however, create designs that our clients can be proud of.
 Our systems and processes along the client journey help us deliver on that promise.